applicationdesignframework/applicationdesignframework.github.io/examples/iam-session-broker/README.md

-## Use case
+## Use cases

 A multi-tenant SaaS composes multiple applications.
 Applications use a shared IAM Session Broker library to scope user access to their tenant’s boundary.
-SaaS provider wants to build a shared IAM Session Broker service instead to reduce operational overhead and improve security posture.
-The service should initially support the ABAC authorization strategy.
+SaaS provider wants to build a shared IAM Session Broker application instead to reduce operational overhead and improve security posture.
+The application should initially support the ABAC authorization strategy.

-## Stories
+## Stories and flows

 * Scope the user access to their tenant’s boundary

-## Requirements

-### Flows

-Scope the user access to their tenant’s boundary

   * SaaS admin registers users for Yellow and Blue tenants
   * Yellow user authenticates
   * Yellow user downloads Yellow data
   * Yellow user gets access denied when trying to download Blue data

+## Requirements

 ### Functional